Vetren, Pazardzhik Province: History and culture

-The remains of the Ancient Greek trade center Pistiros are located near the town.
+The remains of the ancient Greek trade center Pistiros are located near the town.
+Vetren is also the site of the Roman castrum Tegulicum, built in the early 2nd century AD by a unit of Legio XI Claudia.
+"The name may indicate that a brickyard existed in the vicinity, supplying Durostorum with its product."

 In the vicinity of Vetren are the ruins of a medieval fortress.
 The modern settlement was established in the early 15th century as a station along the ancient road Via Militaris.
 It was mentioned in Ottoman registers of 1479 and 1576.
 Vetren participated in the preparation of the anti-Ottoman April Uprising of 1876 and had three representatives at the assembly in the Oborishte locality, which decided to begin the revolt.
 During the uprising its inhabitants took arms, and in the aftermath of its suppression, the settlement was burnt down by the regular Ottoman army.

 The first school of Vetren was founded before 1840.
 There is a church dedicated to St Nikolas.
 The local cultural center, known in Bulgarian as a chitalishte, was established in 1904 and was named after the Bulgarian poet Hristo Smirnenski.
 It contains a small museum.